Vizdos-Enterprises/pdfify/README.md

 # PDFify

-A light-weight, fast, and memory-efficient HTML to PDF converter.
+A light-weight, fast, and memory-efficient HTML to PDF microservice.

+Due to it being purpose-built as a microservice, you can run it easily with Docker and AWS Fargate (for example).

+There is a working SDK for Golang contained here which you can `go get` and use.
+There's also a general API that can be used by other programming languages, open a PR with an edit to this page if you make your own SDK :)

+(please note, as of now, this is meant to be run inside of a private VPC, there is no auth!)

 ## Get Started: